 Extra moist banana cake with two layers of chocolate cinnamon streusel make this Banana Chocolate Chip Crumb Cake a sure hit for breakfast or dessert!
-An easy, one bowl banana coffee cake can be pulled together in just 10 minutes, or bake the cake ahead of time and store in the freezer for the future!
+An easy, one-bowl banana coffee cake can be pulled together in just 10 minutes, or bake the cake ahead of time and store it in the freezer for the future!

 Breakfast?
 Dessert?
 What’s the fine line between the two?

-Banana breads/cakes are super popular, and for good reason.
+Banana bread/cakes are super popular and for good reason.
 Not only are bananas delicious, but mashed ripe banana adds so much moisture to a cake.
 They also impart a great natural sweetness to your baked goods.

 Easy Banana Coffee Cake

 We’ll start with a really easy, mix-in-one-bowl, banana coffee cake.
 It’s practically a dump cake – as in, dump in all ingredients and go.